MathisMARION/wisun-br-linux/HIF.md

 When a bit is reserved or unassigned, it must be set to 0 by the transmitter and must be ignored by the receiver.

+All strings are null-terminated.

 All the version numbers are encoded using `uint32_t` with the following mask:
   - `0xFF000000` Major revision
   - `0x00FFFF00` Minor revision
   - `0x000000FF` Patch

+All timestamps are based on the RCP timebase, measured in microseconds, with the origin set at the device reset.

+All channel numbers are defined as if there were no channel mask applied (_ChanN = Chan0 + N * ChanSpacing_).

 ## Frame structure